Crescent Moran Chasteen

 Georgetown University, LL.M

-Prior to joining Morrison Foerster, Crescent was a partner advising on executive compensation and employee benefits law at multinational law firms in Boston and Washington, D.C.
+Before joining Morrison Foerster, Crescent was a partner at leading multinational law firms in Boston and Washington, D.C., advising Fortune 500 companies and emerging enterprises on executive compensation and employee benefits law.

-Crescent is a frequent author and speaker on topics relating to executive compensation.
-She has served as the co-chair of the Boston Bar Association’s ERISA Subcommittee and a member of the BBA’s Tax Steering Committee.
-She is also actively involved in the American Bar Association’s Joint Committee on Employee Benefits.
+A frequent author and speaker, Crescent contributes thought leadership on evolving compensation trends, governance, and the future of equity and token-based pay.
+She has served as a co-chair of the Boston Bar Association’s ERISA Subcommittee, a member of the BBA Tax Steering Committee, and an active participant in the ABA Joint Committee on Employee Benefits.

-Crescent earned a B.A. from the University of Maine and her J.D. from Western New England University School of Law.
-She also holds an LL.M. from Georgetown University School of Law and previously clerked for the Honorable Carolyn P. Chiechi of the U.S. Tax Court.
+Crescent earned her B.A. from the University of Maine, J.D. from Western New England University School of Law, and LL.M. in taxation from Georgetown University Law Center.
+She clerked for the Honorable Carolyn P. Chiechi of the U.S. Tax Court.

 Rankings